Skip to main content

 However, if you are looking for a specific product that can only be found in an independent store, then visiting a mall may be disappointing.

-One of the advantages of big shopping centers is that they often have a greater variety and number of products.
+One of the advantages of big shopping centres is that they often have a greater variety and number of products.

 For example, small shops can't offer such an extensive range of clothing as large stores like H&M or Zara because they are not able to carry a wide range due to space constraints.